 - Add the tuna and mix well.

-- Add the potato and mix everything until the potatoes and the tuna are all blended together.
+- Add the potato and mix everything until the potatoes and the tuna are all well blended together.

 - Keep aside.